banner

 Full circle: The Future

-Due Friday: Safari no. 13.
+Due Monday: Safari no. 13.
 One photo to sustain you in an apocalyptic or post-apocalyptic future.
 A rebellion against time: The future cannot deny the past.
 (Safari based on La Jetee)

 Standard take-home final exam booklet and the rubric